MyLovelyAxe/ros_multidevices_rtmslam/README.md

 #### 2) PC: transfer images

-On PC, open a new terminal, ensure not to enter any virtual env, in order to use system python for ROS humble.
+On PC, open a terminal, ensure not to enter any virtual env, in order to use system python for ROS humble.
 Start slam_center node to transfer images, i.e. subscribe to `/camera/image_raw/compressed` to get compressed images and publish to a ZMQ socket for NN model:

 ```bash
 cd path/to/ros_workspace/